Chartres and the Pistis Sophia

 By Dan Craig-Morse © 2010

-This article presents an overview of the theory that sculptural images on Chartres West Front Royal Portal Left lintel tympanum and archivolt are depictions of Christ’s astounding ascension and descent as described in the third century Coptic Gnostic manuscript, the Pistis Sophia.
-This profound text describes Christ’s two day ascension to the higher realms where he tells his disciples of his process of throwing the lower angelic, archonic realms into a states of confusion and dis-empowerment.
+This article presents an overview of the theory that sculptural images on Chartres West Front Royal Portal left lintel tympanum and archivolt are depictions of Christ’s astounding ascension and descent as described in an obscure, third century Gnostic manuscript, called the Pistis Sophia.
+In Book I of this lengthy text, there is a description of Christ’s two day ascension to the higher realms where he tells his disciples of his process of throwing the lower angelic, archonic realms into a states of confusion and dis-empowerment.
 As the Pistis Sophia text was/is considered heretical by the orthodox church, the implications of such a correlation add further intrigue to the mystery of Chartres Cathedral.

-I visited Chartres on the weekend of November 28-29, 2009, during which time the photos for this article were taken.
+I visited Chartres on the weekend of November 28-29, 2009, during which time the photos for this article were taken on an early model digital camera I had at the time.
 Having been familiar with the Pistis Sophia text and upon reviewing the photos in the days following my expedition, the possibility that a highly controversial, esoteric Christian text was referenced on the walls of Chartres began to emerge.

-The Pistis Sophia was a book purportedly written as an account of Christ’s esoteric teachings to his disciples.
+The Pistis Sophia was a collection of books purportedly written as an account of Christ’s esoteric teachings to his disciples.
 Scholars have placed this manuscript dating from the late second and third centuries A.D but which was lost or hidden for centuries until its discovery in 1773 in Egypt in the Coptic Askew Codex and later published in 1905 by Carl Schmidt.
-This text was most certainly considered heretical by the rising Roman Orthodox church as it included numerous elements of the classic Gnostic texts, most of which were lost until the most prominent discovery at Nag Hammadi in 1945.
+This text was most certainly considered heretical by the rising Roman orthodox church as it included numerous elements and themes found in the Gnostic tradition, particularly the earlier schools associated with the Sethian tradition as exemplified by the Secret Gospel of John.
 Among the non-orthodox elements of the Pistis Sophia, there were references to Christ’s teaching after his crucifixion, that Mary Magdalene was considered one of his closest disciples, elaborate references to a fallen angelic hierarchy, and the story of Christ’s visit to this earth specifically to rescue the fallen feminine figure called Sophia.

 If the architects and masons who built the Royal Portal of the Chartres intended to include reference to this heretical Gnostic document, then the implications of a such a radical departure from orthodox Christianity is quite significant as this was one of the great Catholic Cathedrals of its day, a jewel in the crown of the Roman Church.
-Catholicism had little patience for thinking outside of the orthodox box, as was made clear just 60 years after Chartres was built when the Church conducted its most brutal suppression of the gnostic-oriented Cathars in the Albigensian “Crusade” of Southern France.
+Catholicism had little patience for thinking outside of the orthodox box, as was made clear even while Chartres was under construction, as the Church conducted its most brutal suppression of the gnostic-oriented Cathars in the Albigensian Crusade of Southern France.

 Our Lady, from Chartres stained glass panel Notre-Dame de la Belle Verrière from mid 12th century